tombye/trexit/_posts/2017-10-31-next-stop-Italy.markdown

 Genoa is where [pesto](https://en.m.wikipedia.org/wiki/Pesto) comes from.

-In the early eighties, Monaco (which we passed through on the way to Ventimilla) had more people in its national orchestra than its army.
+In the early eighties, Monaco (which we passed through on the way to Ventimiglia) had more people in its national orchestra than its army.
 We recently found out [Monaco's army is now bigger than its band](https://www.google.it/amp/s/adisquisitivemind.wordpress.com/2013/06/04/lesson-299-the-monaco-symphony-myth/amp/).
 Disappointing.